OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 ##### Error Codes and URLs

-The application may return a different [HTTP Error code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) depending on the authentication attempt response.
+The application may return a different [HTTP Error code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) depending on the Authentication attempt response.
 It may respond with a 200 for a positive result and a 403 for a negative result.
 Even though a generic error page is shown to a user, the HTTP response code may differ which can leak information about whether the account is valid or not.

 Error disclosure can also be used as a discrepancy factor, consult the [error handling cheat sheet](Error_Handling_Cheat_Sheet.md) regarding the global handling of different errors in an application.